nagdevAmruthnath/Bio7_Classification/README.md

 Follow Button 1-4 for a classification workflow which trains and classifies images with R (scripts are available in the R directory) in a non-blocking job.

+RGB images can be converted to a different color space (see option HSB Stack, LAB Stack) and selected channels from multichannel images or stacks can be extracted individually.
 Several features can be enabled in the default tab which will be added to the default image layers.
 A comma separated text argument adds filter images of different radius or applies special settings for edge algorithms like Difference of Gaussian, Lipschitz, Gabor, Convolve.
 For some edge detection methods a ';' separator can be set, too, for different sets of edge settings (Difference of Gaussian, Lipschitz, Gabor, Convolve) resulting in one image layer each.